alessandro-001/alessandro-001/README.md

 ## About Me

-I'm Alessandro, a Software engineer focused on embedded systems, firmware, and full-stack IIoT solutions.
+I'm Alessandro, a Software engineer focused on embedded systems, firmware, full-stack IIoT solutions and edge computing.
 I enjoy building reliable systems that connect hardware, cloud services, and user-facing applications, from PCB and firmware development to APIs, dashboards, and device connectivity.

 ### What I Work On
 - Embedded development (ESP32, firmware)